SlivkaEvgen/GoIT_Notes/README.md

 # NotesStorage
 [NotesStorage](https://goit-notes.herokuapp.com)

-before the start of application you have to add environment variables:
+Before the start of application you have to add environment variables:

-  DB_USERNAME - username of user to connect to the database
+  - DB_USERNAME - username of user to connect to the database

-  DB_PASSWORD - password of user
+  - DB_PASSWORD - password of user

-  DB_URL - database URL
+  - DB_URL - database URL

-for example:
+For example:

-  export DB_USERNAME=postgres
+  - export DB_USERNAME=postgres

-  export DB_PASSWORD=super_password
+  - export DB_PASSWORD=super_password

-  export DB_URL=jdbc:postgresql://localhost:5432/postgres
+  - export DB_URL=jdbc:postgresql://localhost:5432/postgres